Boston Photographer - Pros and Cons of Shooting with Digital and Film

 Process / shooting with intent.
-So much of film photography is about the process in which you get to that desired result — it’s truly about the journey, not the finish line.
+So much of film photography is about the process in which you get to that desired result — it’s just as much about the journey, as it is about the finish line.
 Because you only have a few shots per roll (36 on 35mm film and 16 on 120mm film) you have to think strategically.
 A lot of film photographers, including myself, will argue film allows them to slow down and really shoot with intent — making sure each frame is perfect before releasing the shutter.

 Film - Cons

 Cost.
 Film is very expensive.
-I primarily use MF format film (which comes in 120mm and 220mm.
+I leverage both 35mm and medium form film, which comes in 120mm and 220mm.
 35mm gets 36 images per roll and120mm gets 16 images per roll.
-Each roll can cost around $8 and development costs around $20 per roll.
+Each roll can cost around $8-$10 and development costs around $18-$22 per roll.
 On average, a wedding photographer who shoots primarily with film will spend $1,500 - $2,000 on rolls, development, scans, film loader/assistant and shipping costs to the lab.
 In addition, now that film cameras aren't really being made, people/companies have hiked up the prices for equipment.

 Old technology.
 The camera I use to shoot MF film, the Contax 645, was released in 1999 and discontinued in 2005.
 My current digital camera, the Sony A7iii, was released in 2018.
 You can imagine how much technology has changed in 19 years.
 Unlike digital, when there's something mechanically wrong with your camera, most times you won't know it until you get your scans back.
 This has personally happened to me.
 Regular check-ups and testing are required, especially if you're shooting weddings or situations where you only have one chance to get it right.

 Getting lost in the mail.
 Most of us ship our film to a lab for development and scanning, so there's always that slight chance your package could get lost in the mail.